 - Iyer also refers to an “Internet Sabbath” as “turning off online connections.”

 For me, unplugged meant I didn’t bring my computer, and my phone was on airplane mode the entire time (so I could still use it for pictures).
-I spent every morning walking or running on the beach, and throughout the day would lie on the beach or hammock writing in my journal.
+I spent every morning walking or running on the beach, and throughout the day, I’d lie on the beach or hammock writing in my journal.
 Some of the day was spent with family (some of whom I haven’t seen in over a decade), as well as some of my family’s friends and members of the bridal party.

 A personal retreat is typically defined as being personal—as in, only you and no one else around.
 I’m very glad that I got to spend this time with my family and new friends.
 I enjoyed it more without technology and learned more because of my time with them.
-I learned about them and I learned about myself, and I got to witness and celebrate the fabulous wedding with my cousin and her new husband.
+I learned about them and about myself, and I got to witness and celebrate the fabulous wedding with my cousin and her new husband.

 As I think back, this was the first time I had been completely unplugged for that duration of time in over two years.
 The last time I remember I was internet- and phone-less was in Patagonia, a region of Argentina and Chile.